 We are part of the UC Berkeley Department of Bioengineering and the UC Berkeley/UCSF Graduate Group in Bioengineering.
 Our research includes design and development of instrumentation that exploits scale-dependent physics and chemistry.
 Our work accelerates development of bioanalytical methods, streamlines sample preparation strategies, improves biomarker validation studies, and advances clinical diagnostics.

 The Herr Lab acknowledges the generous support of the W.M.
-Keck Foundation, the Alfred P. Sloan Foundation, the UC Discovery Program, Eli Lilly & Company, Bio-Rad Laboratories, NSF COINS, the Hellman Family, QB3 & the Rogers Family Foundation, DARPA, the NAE/Keck Futures Initiative, the Siebel Stem Cell Institute, the Siebel Scholars Program, Novartis, the US Department of Defense, the Blum Center for Developing Economies, the National Science Foundation (NSF, CBET), the National Institutes of Health (NIH) Office of the Director, the UC Cancer Research Coordinating Committee, UC Berkeley Biology Faculty Research Funds (BFRF) & the UC Berkeley Bakar Fellows program.
+Keck Foundation, the Alfred P. Sloan Foundation, the UC Discovery Program, Eli Lilly & Company, Bio-Rad Laboratories, NSF COINS, the Hellman Family, QB3 & the Rogers Family Foundation, DARPA, the NAE/Keck Futures Initiative, the Siebel Stem Cell Institute, the Siebel Scholars Program, Novartis, the US Department of Defense, the Blum Center for Developing Economies, the National Science Foundation (NSF, CBET), the National Institutes of Health (NIH, Office of the Director, the Innovative Molecular Analysis Technologies program at NCI, and NIGMS), the NIH Center for Future Technologies for Cancer Care (CFTCC), the UC Cancer Research Coordinating Committee, UC Berkeley Biology Faculty Research Funds (BFRF) & the UC Berkeley Bakar Fellows program.